maybe9999/TransalateScriptMGD/README.md

 <h1> Translator MGD</h1>

+<h2> Description </h2>
+For now only translate the dialogues stored in X-Events(Made for this section, can be easily adapted to translate other sections).
+The script excludes and does not modify any other data stored in the .json other than dialogs.
+(Being recent it is prone to errors)

 <h2> Negative points: </h2>
 - It takes approximately 12 hours to translate all of X Events.
 (Needs optimization)
 - There are certain dialogues that due to errors in the code or translation errors, not everything is translated and remains as it was originally.